 This landmark Bill proposes a series of changes that could have far-reaching implications for leaseholders, landlords, and the property market as a whole.
-Here, we delve into the key provisions of the Bill.
+Here, we delve into the key provisions of the Act, which has become law although has not yet been implemented.

 Removal of Marriage Value from Premiums